 method and tell it exactly who the user is using a persistent user identifier such as username or email.
 All data pre-login is merged with that post-login into a single record.

-This way events are really tied to people and much more meaningful.
+This way, events are tied to people and are much more meaningful.

-I really like the 1-page report visualization which you’ll see a little later.
-I do, however, wish they made their dashboard a little more useful.
+I like the 1-page report visualization, which you’ll see later.
+However, I wish they had made their dashboard a little more useful.

 Mine currently looks like this: